 - Learn Spanish at one of the city's numerous Spanish schools

-Possibilities for day trips include the lovely colonial city of Patzcuaro and Santa Clara del Cobre where you can see local artisans making copper tools, dishes and decorative items.
+There are several possibilities for day trips in the area.
+You can visit the lovely colonial city of Pátzcuaro and Santa Clara del Cobre where you can see local artisans making copper tools, dishes, and decorative items.

-Morelia has an international airport, the General Francisco Mujica International Airport, with flights from San Francisco, Chicago and Los Angeles, as well as Mexico City.
-By bus or car the trip from Mexico City takes about 3 and a half hours.
+Morelia has an international airport, the General Francisco Mujica International Airport, with flights from San Francisco, Chicago, and Los Angeles, as well as Mexico City.
+By bus or car, the trip from Mexico City takes about 3.5 hours.